 In vitro confirmation of BA6b9 potency

-Before performing the in-vivo experiments, we confirmed that the batch of our BA6b9 drug worked properly on recombinant human SK4 K+ channels expressed in transfected CHO cells.
-Like in our previous work, BA6b9 inhibited by 56 ± 2% (20 µM, n=34, p<0.0001) and 66 ± 5% (10 µM, n=6, p=0.0018) the SK4 K+ currents recorded using the whole-cell and the inside-out configurations of the patch-clamp, respectively (Figure 2A).
+Before performing the in vivo experiments, we confirmed that the batch of our BA6b9 drug worked properly on recombinant human SK4 K+ channels expressed in transfected CHO cells.
+As in our previous work, BA6b9 inhibited the SK4 K+ currents recorded using the whole-cell and the inside-out configurations of the patch-clamp by 56 ± 2% (20 µM, n=34, p<0.0001) and 66 ± 5% (10 µM, n=6, p=0.0018), respectively (Figure 2A).

 Long-term BA6b9 treatment attenuates the AF substrate of post-MI rats with HFrEF

-Our instrumented EP device (36, 39) including the recently developed atrial-quadripolar electrode (37, 38), enabled detailed evaluation of the impact of BA6b9 treatment on the supraventricular EP and particularly the AF substrate of post-MI rats in the freely moving state.
-As we previously showed, the AF substrate that develops in this model inversely correlates with EF (36).
-Thus, we specifically focused our current study on rats with an EF ≤ 40% at the end of the post-operative recovery week.
-In addition, since our study focused on atrial remodeling and AF substrate, we intentionally started the randomized treatment protocol only following the post-operative recovery week (Figure 1), so the acute recovery phase from the device implantation and the MI already passed.
-As expected following randomization, the baseline parameters in the two arms of the study were not different from each other in-terms of body weight, heart rate, echocardiographic parameters (including EF) and the various EP parameters (Table 1).
-The treatment with BA6b9 (20 mg/kg/day) for 3 weeks had no effect on the body weight gain during the study.
-In addition, echocardiographic analysis revealed that the BA6b9 treatment did not significantly affect LVIDd and LVIDs, EF or LA diameter of the animals (Table 1).
-EP analysis indicated no effect of long-term BA6b9 treatment on the heart rate (HR), the PR and QT intervals as well as the corrected sinus node recovery time (CSNRT).
-Importantly, the BA6b9 treatment group did have significantly longer AERP at the end of the study as well as a tendency of increase in AVERP, which did not reach significance.
+Our instrumented EP device (36, 39), including the recently developed atrial-quadripolar electrode (37, 38), enabled a detailed evaluation of the impact of BA6b9 treatment on the supraventricular EP and particularly the AF substrate of post-MI rats in the freely moving state.
+As we previously demonstrated, the AF substrate that develops in this model is inversely correlated with EF (36).
+Thus, we specifically focused our current study on rats with an EF ≤ 40% at the end of the postoperative recovery week.
+In addition, since our study focused on atrial remodeling and AF substrate, we intentionally started the randomized treatment protocol only following this postoperative recovery week (Figure 1), so the acute recovery phase from device implantation and MI had already passed.
+As expected following randomization, the baseline parameters in the two arms of the study were not different from each other in terms of body weight, heart rate, echocardiographic parameters (including EF), or various EP parameters (Table 1).
+Treatment with BA6b9 (20 mg/kg/day) for 3 weeks had no effect on body weight gain during the study.
+In addition, echocardiographic analysis revealed that BA6b9 treatment did not significantly affect LVIDd, LVIDs, EF, or LA diameter in these animals (Table 1).
+EP analysis indicated no effect of long-term BA6b9 treatment on the heart rate (HR), the PR or QT intervals, or the corrected sinus node recovery time (CSNRT).
+Importantly, the BA6b9 treatment group did exhibit a significantly longer AERP at the end of the study as well as a trend towards an increase in AVERP that did not reach significance.
 Remarkably, BA6b9 treatment significantly reduced both AF induction and AF duration (Figure.
 2B).
-In addition, in the BA6b9 group eyeball tracing of arrhythmic episodes typically indicated a less complex pattern (Figure.
+In addition, eyeball tracing of arrhythmic episodes in the BA6b9 group typically indicated a less complex pattern (Figure.
 2C).
-Accordingly, power spectrum analysis of the induced arrhythmic episodes indicated marked differences between the BA6b9 and the vehicle treated group (Figure.
+Accordingly, power spectrum analysis of the induced arrhythmic episodes revealed marked differences between the BA6b9- and vehicle-treated groups (Figure.
 2D), with attenuated power in the BA6b9 group over a wide range of frequencies, which was most prominent around 15 Hz (the dominant frequency in both groups) (Figure 2E and Supplementary Figure S1).
-Overall, these findings demonstrate that while BA6b9 did not alter ventricular function in HFrEF rats, it markedly attenuated the AF substrate, mildly increased AERP and modified the properties of induced arrhythmic episodes (see discussion).
+Overall, these findings demonstrate that while BA6b9 did not alter ventricular function in HFrEF rats, it markedly attenuated the AF substrate, mildly increased AERP, and modified the properties of induced arrhythmic episodes (see Discussion).

-BA6b9 inhibits post-MI structural remodeling of the LA
+BA6b9 inhibits the post-MI structural remodeling of the LA

 As SK4 K+ channels are not only expressed in cardiomyocytes but also in fibroblasts and macrophages (23, 28-30, 32, 33), which all possess the inflammatory signaling machinery (17), we hypothesized that their pharmacological inhibition can reduce AF substrate by preventing atrial structural remodeling.